 Create a Google access_token using a Service Account

 In some scenarios, you might want to access Google Admin APIs from your applications.
-Accesing those APIs require either a consent of the Google Apps administrator or creating a Service Account and obtain a token programatically without interactive consent.
+Accessing those APIs require either a consent of the Google Apps administrator or creating a Service Account and obtain a token programmatically without interactive consent.
 This rule create such token based on a service account and put it under